astratow/Journal/01week/day7.md

 - Set up end_of_game variable on False and added while loop that runs through all the letters and gets player to guess them until no more left and end_of_game is getting switched to True.
 You can see source code [here](hang-0.2.py).
 - I added stages list and tried to add some functionality, but failed for now...
 To be continued..
 Source code [here](hang-0.2.1.py)
+- I put Hangman into debugger and I think there is little light in the tunnel...